kk-spartans/scholars-cup/README.md

  - [[13 - Punky Futures]]
  - [[14 - Concluding Questions]]

 To be clear, when something is ai generated - it's **explicitly** mentioned (other than the short titles in the home of each theme).
-Otherwise, it's human written.
+And, when I generate something with AI, I’m either:

+ - Confident that I **completely** agree with it
+ - Hope my teammates will do a better job than me at that topic because I *give up* (especially in Social Studies and Art and Literature).

+Anything above the “(gpt4o/5/whatever model generated)” **I wrote**.
+And if there’s a hr below it, the AI part ends.